-Northern lights Lake District tonight
+Northern lights in Lake District tonight

 7-day outlook for Lake District